Week 1: In the beginning was the Word

 Purple Lesson Book - I highlighted all the rules.
 THESE ARE IMPORTANT.
 They are placed in rectangles all throughout the book.
 The vocabulary words are spaced throughout the lessons so you have to watch out for them.
-I like how the vocabulary includes all parts of speech.
-This enables the student to read simple Latin sentences without having to have English words thrown in.
 Also, at the end of Units 1-2 and at the end of Units 3-4 are lists of all the vocabulary words introduced.
 They are listed by declensions and conjugations, and also in groups of adjectives, prepositions, conjunctions, and adverbs.
 This is super helpful.
 Last year, I was well into the semester before I realized that in the back of the book is a Latin-English as well as an English-Latin dictionary.
 I've just about worn this section out.
 At this beginning learning stage, I've found that no other Latin dictionary is necessary.

 Blue Grammar Book - The purple lesson book refers to this blue book.
 It directs the student to a particular section to study.
 It assigns a rule number, not a page number.
 That can be confusing.
 Once I got the hang of it, I really appreciated the way that it's laid out.
 Tabbing is crucial since the rules are not assigned in the order that they are presented in this book.

 White Answer Key - I bought this answer key because I didn't know that there were better ones.
 This one has worked for me.
 Some exercises aren't included in it because we're supposed to be smart enough to already know some of the answers.
 (Yeah...right.)
 I supplemented with answer lists provided by Sonya Hemmings.
 You can find her here. hemmingshalfdozen.com

 Now to get started on this week's lesson ideas.